 Clean & Green documents are guided by the Environmental Sustainability Lead Strategy.
-Supporting Plans, Action Plans and Policies cover such themes as managing our catchments and waterways, natural resources, hazards and risks, emergency management, biodiversity
+Supporting Plans, Action Plans and Policies cover such themes as managing our catchments and waterways, natural resources, hazards and risks, emergency management, biodiversity and corporate sustainability.

-Prosperous & Innovative A smart and evolving city with exciting opportunities for investment and creativity
+Prosperous & Innovative

+A smart and evolving city with exciting opportunities for investment and creativity